 Even if you just find a group online you can talk to, it will make a world of difference.

-Online groups!
 Also, texts and Zoom calls with mom friends.
-Honestly, you likely wouldn’t have left the house much during the postpartum period anyway, so you’re just preparing for that now.
+Honestly, you likely wouldn’t have left the house much during the postpartum recovery anyway, so you’re just preparing for that now.

 13. Choose your baby’s pediatrician